Korean Church of Memphis

 DOES THE CHURCH HELP THE COMMUNITY?

 We believe that it is important for every church to be actively involved in the community.
 Every year we offer a summer camp for students ages 5 to 15 which usually has about 40 to 50 participants.
-Our outreach ministry partnered with the New Bellevue Church to provide free face masks through the worst part of COVID-19.
+Our outreach ministry partnered with the New Bellevue Church to provide hundreds of free face masks through the worst part of COVID-19.
 There are language programs to help new Americans learn to speak English and sewing programs to help people gain a marketable skill while having fun!

 YOU ARE WANTED AND NEEDED HERE.